-Department of Zoology Best Practices: Pest control management and practices Best Practices: Visit Repot- 2021-2022
+Best Practices: Pest control management and practices Best Practices: Visit Repot- 2022-2023

-In our college Department of Zoology conducted the best in Pest control management and practices from academic year from 2021-22.
-In this best practice, 10 students from class S.Y.B.Sc are enrolled, these students first bring the survey of nearby villages surrounding to the ashvi collage.
+In our college Department of Zoology conducted the best in Pest control management and practices from academic year from 2022-2023.
+In these best practice 10 students from class S.Y.B.Sc are enrolled, these students first bring the survey of nearby villages surrounding to the ashvi collage.
 They studied the area of these village, environment 0f village, land of village soil type, types of crop, cropping pattern, irrigation system, and fertilization method and harvesting pattern.
 The students bring the group discussion in the farmers.
-Students aware the farmers about environment 0f village, land of village, soil type, types of crop, cropping pattern, irrigation system, fertilization method and harvesting pattern with bringing a field visit
+Students aware the farmers about environment 0f village, land of village, soil type, types of crop, cropping pattern, irrigation system, fertilization method and harvesting pattern With bringing a field visit